tonywong94/maskmoment/README.md

     to_kelvin : boolean, optional
         Output the moment maps in K units if the cube is in Jy/beam units.
         Default: True

+### Credits

+Base code was developed by Tony Wong in 2019-2020.
+Hailin Wang assisted with scripting, testing, and debugging the code during development.